hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 speech, and ethnomusicology.

 Evaluation tasks with downstream learning:
-* Classification/multi-classification/tagging of an entire audio scene.
+* Scene-based: Classification/multi-classification/tagging of an
+entire audio clip.
-* Temporal classification / tagging (e.g. transcription and sound event detection).
+* Event-based: Temporal classification / tagging (e.g. transcription
+and sound event detection).

 For the following kinds of tasks, we will use only embedding distance (no learning):
 * Ranking tasks.